What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Experimental Setup

 \paragraph{Deep K-NN} We implement the defense as proposed in \citet{peri_deep_2020}, using the provided overestimation factor of 2.
 We supply the attack budget as additional info for this defense.

 \paragraph{Activation Clustering} We run the defense of \citet{chen_detecting_2019}, clustering the available training data into two clusters.

 \paragraph{Differentially private SGD} We implement a variant of differentially private SGD with gradient clipping to a value of 1 on a mini-batch level (as suggested in \citet{hong_effectiveness_2020}), and varying levels of Gaussian noise applied to the mini-batch gradient.
-Attacks can adapt to this defense by adding gradient noise to their surrogate estimation of gradients (this is mostly relevant for gradient matching where surrogate gradients appear explicitely).
+Attacks can adapt to this defense by adding gradient noise to their surrogate estimation of gradients (this is mostly relevant for gradient matching where surrogate gradients appear explicitly).

 \paragraph{Adversarial Training} We implement straightforward adversarial training, starting from a randomly initialized perturbation and maximizing cross entropy for 5 steps via signed descent.
+Interestingly, for small $\varepsilon$ values, this defense can be overcome by the poisoner by creating poisoned data while adversarial noise is sampled and added during the poison optimization.
+This however this only helpful when the adversarial training $\varepsilon$ is smaller than the attack $\varepsilon$.

-\paragraph{Adversarial Poisoning} For all implementations of adversarial poisoning we replicate the original objective of the attack in the mini-batch setting, but optimize for only 5 steps, based on features or gradients from the current model.
+\paragraph{Poison Immunity} For all implementations of adversarial poisoning we replicate the original objective of the attack in the mini-batch setting, but optimize for only 5 steps, based on features or gradients from the current model.
 The surrogate attacks are optimized via signed Adam descent with the same parameters as described in the attack section.
-For backdoor triggers, we do not need to optimize and sample a random checkerboard pattern with a random rectangular shape within $\ell^0 < 45$ (overestimating the actual $\ell^0$ bound for a gray-box setting) as well as a random location.
-We sample such a patch for every class in the dataset and then apply them to randomly chosen pairs of classes, replicating the attack without knowing the targeted class.
-For the hidden trigger backdoor attack we draw patches in the same way, but optimize the perturbations for 5 steps as described for targeted attacks.
+For the hidden trigger backdoor attack we draw random patches as surrogate targets, and then optimize the $\ell^\infty$ perturbations for 5 steps as usual.